DataONEorg/d1_python/gmn/doc/setup/d1env/authn-client.rst

 Obtain the client side certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Client side certificates for MNs are issued by the DataONE :term:`CA`.
 MNs go through a testing phase before being registered in the DataONE production environment used by the public, so DataONE will first issue a test certificate to your node.
 The test certificate is valid only in DataONE's test environments.
-When the MN is ready to join the production environment, DataONE will issue a production certifiate for your node.
+When the MN is ready to join the production environment, DataONE will issue a production certificate for your node.
 The certificates are valid for several years and are linked to your MN via their :term:`DN`\ s.

 To obtain a client side certificate for testing: